Ferdinand Čatloš

-Ferdinand Čatloš (October 7, 1895 – December 16, 1972), born Csatlós Nándor, was a Slovak military officer and politician.
+Ferdinand Čatloš (October 7, 1895 – August 31, 1972), born Csatlós Nándor, was a Slovak military officer and politician.
 Throughout his short career in the administration of the Slovak Republic he held the post of Minister of Defence.
-He was also the commanding officer of the Field Army Bernolák during the 15 day Slovak Invasion of Poland and Operation Barbarossa.
-On 2 August 1944 he abandoned his post and joined the partisan fighters.
-At the conclusion of World War II, he was imprisoned for five years by the National Court of Bratislava and released in 1948.
-He spent the remainder of his life working as an ordinary clerk in Martin, Czechoslovakia.
-He then died in 1972.
+He was also the commanding officer of the Field Army Bernolák during the 15-day Slovak invasion of Poland.
+As a Minister of Defence of the fascist Slovak state, he played a significant, although a dubious, part in the organization of the Slovak National Uprising in 1944.